synth-the-humanoid/BrickBreaker/README.md

 # How to play?
-Download the contents of the Build folder and run BrickBreaker.exe.
+Pull the project and and run .\Build\BrickBreaker.exe.
 Alternatively, load the project in Unity and Build by yourself.